viktorsynek/react_guide/README.md

 - Components are basically blocks of the UI, that can be as small as a button, or as big as a whole page.

-- You can nest components together.
-React components always start with capital letter, that's how you know it's a component.
+- React components always start with capital letter, and you can nest components together.

 ```javascript
 function MyButton() {